ecoslacker/gabbioni/README.md

 ## About the code

 This project was created in C++ language using Qt5 libraries and QtCreator.
 In order to compile the code yourself the `libcsvdata` library is necessary.
+You can find this code at <https://github.com/ecoslacker/libcsvdata>.

-For more information go to:
+For more information about the usage of this software at:

 <http://www.irriapps.com/gabbioni>

-You can find all the requiremens in this site.

 ## License